syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/excel-export/export-multiple-grids.md

 # Export Multiple Grids

 The excel export provides an option to export multiple grid data in the same excel file.
+Multiple grids can be exported by providing their `IDs` in the `exportGrids` property of grid.

 ## Same sheet